MOVE-II/cdh-utilities/README.md

 ---

+## moveio

+Contains a C++ Wrapper Library for IO functions (SPI, GPIO, PinMapper).
+For more information read the README.md in the moveio directory.

+---

 ## create\_image.sh
 This tool creates a complete Linux image from the yocto build artifacts (i.e. rootfs, kernel, kernel-modules, ...).